Opel CEO says plan to return to profit remains ambitious

-FRANKFURT General Motors (GM.N) warned European employees that the Opel and Vauxhall brands were still posting significant losses, and that meeting a goal of returning to profit will be difficult given the crisis in Russia and the euro zone.
+FRANKFURT, July 23 General Motors warned European employees that the Opel and Vauxhall brands were still posting significant losses, and that meeting a goal of returning to profit will be difficult given the crisis in Russia and the euro zone.

 Opel had made significant progress in the first half, with a significant improvement in operating income and sales growth in Europe, but more needed to be done.